microsoft/FluidFramework/docs/content/docs/concepts/dds.md

 ### Storing a DDS within another DDS

-Distributed data structures can store primitive values like numbers and strings, serializable objects, Fluid objects, and other distributed data structures.
-Primitive values and objects can be stored directly, but when you store a DDS or a Fluid object, you must store its _handle_, not the object itself.
+Distributed data structures can store primitive values like numbers and strings and _JSON serializable_ objects.
+For objects that are not JSON-serializable, like DDSes, Fluid provides a mechanism called _handles_, which _are_ serializable.

+When storing a DDS within another DDS, you must store its handle, not the DDS itself.
 For example, consider this code:

 ```ts
 // Create a new map for our Fluid data